nextflow-io/nextflow/docs/container.md

 Nextflow caches those images in the `apptainer` directory in the pipeline work directory by default.
 However it is suggested to provide a centralised cache directory by using either the `NXF_APPTAINER_CACHEDIR` environment variable or the `apptainer.cacheDir` setting in the Nextflow config file.

 :::{versionadded} 21.09.0-edge
-When looking for a Apptainer image file, Nextflow first checks the *library* directory, and if the image file is not found, the *cache* directory is used s usual.
+When looking for a Apptainer image file, Nextflow first checks the *library* directory, and if the image file is not found, the *cache* directory is used as usual.
 The library directory can be defined either using the `NXF_APPTAINER_LIBRARYDIR` environment variable or the `apptainer.libraryDir` configuration setting (the latter overrides the former).
 :::

 :::{warning}